albertoadami/aws-certified-developer-notes/NOTES.md

 The edge locations are accross the entire world (about 50), when a user make a request the closest location is selected.
 To configure the CloudFront from the AWS Console you need a SSL certificate.

 ## DynamoDB <a name="dynamodb"></a>
-***DynamoDB*** is a fully management NOSQL database.
-It provides fast and consistent performances.
+***DynamoDB*** is a fully management NO-SQL database, it provides fast and consistent performances.
 From the AWS Console you can create directly the tables.

 Each table has a partition key and you can also configure the sort key.
 DynamoDB uses the partition key to determine the partition data will be stored in.
 The primary key identify each item, it can be the partition key or partition key plus sort key.